kshetline/tubular_time/README.md

 For the above example, the current date was February 11, 2021, so the calendar was generated for that month.
 The locale was `'en-us'`, so each week starts on Sunday.

+## Dealing with weird months

-The utility of this method is more evident with when viewing the calendar generated for October 1582, when (by default) the Julian calendar ends, and the Gregorian calendar begins:
+The utility of the `getCalendarMonth()` method is more evident with when viewing the calendar generated for October 1582, when (by default) the Julian calendar ends, and the Gregorian calendar begins:

 `ttime('1582-10-01', null, 'fr').getCalendarMonth().map(date => date.d)` →